jschuel/MIGDAL_simulator/docs/source/MIGDAL Detector Simulation.md

 Currently MIGDAL_simulator only suports GEMs with honeycomb-patterns of holes

-- **GEM2_offsetx** - x-coordinate offset of GEM2's holes w.r.t GEM1 in um.
-A value of 0 means GEM 2's holes are perfectly aligned to GEM1.
-A value of hole_pitch/2 means the holes are maximally misaligned.

-- **GEM2_offsety** - Same as above except it's the y-coordinate instead of x-coordinate.
+- **drift_gap_length** - Length of the drift region in cm

-- **transfer_gap** - Length of the transfer gap (gap between GEM 1 and GEM 2) in cm
+- **transfer_gap_length** - Length of all transfer gaps in cm

-- **induction_gap** - Length of the induction gap (gap between GEM2 and the ITO anode) in cm
+- **induction_gap_length** - Relevant when simulating ITO output.
+This is the length of the gap between the last GEM and the anode in cm.

+- **extra_GEM_diffusion** - Additional smearing after each GEM to produce track images that look more similar to real data.
+The default setting of 0.01425 corresponds to the default GEM_thickness / 4.

-- **min_drift_length** - Minimum length to drift and diffuse a track through the drift gap. **Track drift is simulated as a random uniform distribution between the minimum and maximum specified drift lengths**
+- **min_drift_length** - Minimum length (cm) to drift and diffuse a track through the drift gap. **Track drift is simulated as a random uniform distribution between the minimum and maximum specified drift lengths**

-- **max_drift_length** - Maximum length to drift and diffuse a track through the drift gap
+- **max_drift_length** - Maximum length (cm) to drift and diffuse a track through the drift gap

+- **GEM_offsetsx** - List of GEM hole offsets in x (in um).
+List entries be entered as intengers or floats.
+For 3 GEMs w/ 280um pitch [0,0,0] is max aligned and [0,140,0] is max misaligned, where maximum misalignment in x is GEM_pitch/2

+- **GEM_offsetsy** - List of GEM offsets in y.
+Offsets are relative to the first GEM, so [0,80.829,0] means GEM 1 and 3 are aligned with eachother but GEM 2 is maximally misaligned, where maximum misalignment in y is sqrt(3)*pitch/6.
+With the maximum x offset, this puts the second GEM hole in the middle of the equilateral triangle formed by three of the first GEM's holes.

+- **cam_bins_x** - Number of x-bins to digitize the camera readout to.
+2048 is the standard number for 2x2-binned ORCA quest data (configuration used in the MIGDAL experiment)

+- **cam_bins_y** - Number of y-bins to digitize the camera readout to.
+1152 is the standard number for 2x2-binned ORCA quest data (configuration used in the MIGDAL experiment)

+- **cam_width** - Width (x) of the field of view of the camera readout in cm.
+In MIGDAL this value is 8cm

+- **cam_height** - Height (y) of the field of view of the camera readout in cm.
+In MIGDAL this value is 4.5cm

 3. Under the `Sim_settings` heading:

+- **randomize_position** - Set to True to randomize the (x,y) position of primary tracks.
+Otherwise primary tracks are in the center of the readout (cam_bins_x//2, cam_bins_y//2)

 - **digitization_input_file** - Filepath to the `.feather` file of primary tracks to be simulated in the MIGDAL detector.
 See [the previous section of these documents](https://migdal-simulator.readthedocs.io/en/latest/Simulating%20Primary%20Tracks.html) for instructions of how to generate this.